-We eat vegetables and we absorb good nutrients.
-We swallow a pill and the pain is gone.
-Mothers make sure they eat properly so that the baby grows in the belly.
-However, the incorrect transport of substances can also lead to illness.
+We eat vegetables and we absorb nutrients.
+We swallow a pill and the headache is gone.
+Pregnant women make sure they eat properly so that the baby grows.
+When substances are transported correctly in our body, they achieve their intended effect.
+However, a malfunctioning transport can lead to illness.
 What is actually happening in the body?
-Behind such "simple" questions, there is the work of many researchers worldwide studying membrane transport, like in the NCCR TransCure.
-They investigate a myriad of chemical and physiological processes, the structure of transport proteins, and links between membrane transport, diseases and their therapies.
+How are substances of various types transported through the body, into and out of the cells?

-The learning path will be rounded off by accompanying public events.
-Vitaport is being launched to coincide with the conclusion of the NCCR TransCure and is expected to have a sustainable impact on the understanding of science and research in the biological and medical field.
-It will be free of charge ad open to the public between August and September 2022.
+Vitaport is part of the final events of the NCCR TransCure, that will end its activity in October 2022.
+Vitaport is expected to have a sustainable impact on the understanding of science and research in the biological and medical field.
+It will be free of charge ad open to the public between August and October 2022.